-Our approach differs from the established tradition of research into collective action \cite{vanZomeren2008toward, agostini2021toward, thomas2022mobilise, becker2017dynamic} in focusing on a population who have already engaged in action.
-One of the best predictors of future behaviour is past behaviour \cite{albarracin2000cognitive, ouellette1998habit} and, indeed, the literature confirms that prior participation predicts future action \cite{bilali2020election, thomas2020testing}.
-However, there are clearly instances in which people will temporarily or permanently disengage, and other instances where people will change tactics from conventional to radical actions (and vice versa; see \cite{moskalenko2009measuring, mccauley2017understanding, becker2017dynamic}).
+Our approach draws, inter alia, from the interdisciplinary literature on the drivers of participation but differs from the established tradition of psychological research into collective action \cite{agostini2021toward,thomas2022mobilise,becker2017dynamic} in focusing on a population who have already engaged in action.
+One of the best predictors of future behaviour is past behaviour \cite{ouellette1998habit} and, indeed, the literature confirms that prior participation predicts future action \cite{thomas2020testing}.
+However, there are clearly instances in which people will temporarily or permanently disengage~\cite{saunders2012explaining,nepstad2004persistent}, and other instances where people will change tactics from conventional to radical actions (and vice versa; see \cite{moskalenko2009measuring, mccauley2017understanding, becker2017dynamic}).
 The Disidentification, Innovation, Moralisation and Energisation model of collective action outcomes (DIME Model; \cite{louis2020volatility}) presents a theoretical framework for how interactions between authorities and a movement shape ongoing dis/engagement, as well as tactics (conventional actions versus radical actions), over time.
 The DIME Model posits that when a movement is experiencing success in achieving its goals, that success will reinforce tactical choices – notably, people that have previously adopted conventional tactics will continue to do so.